darlinghq/darling-docs/src/build-instructions.md

 To do this, use the `-DFULL_BUILD=OFF` option when configuring Darling through CMake.

 You may encounter some things to be missing, such as JavaScriptCore.
 Before creating an issue about a certain library or framework missing from Darling, verify that you are doing a full build by not using this option or setting it to ''ON''.

+If you want to build just the 64bit components, use `-DTARGET_i386=off` to disable building the 32bit components.

 Another way to speed up the build is to run `make` with multiple jobs.
 For this, run `make -j8` instead, where 8 is a number of current jobs to run of your choosing.
 In general, avoid running more jobs than twice the amount CPU cores of your machine.